Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Chekanov--Eliashberg dg-algebras for singular Legendrians

 There are two notions of isotopy of $V$.
 The first is \emph{Weinstein isotopy}, which is a smooth isotopy (not necessarily preserving the contact distribution) of $V$ through Weinstein hypersurfaces, see \cite{Eli18}.
 For a generic Weinstein isotopy, the skeleton undergoes an isotopy, together with handle-slides and introduction and contraction of handles.
 See \autoref{fig:weinstein-reidemeister}.
 The second notion is that of \emph{Legendrian isotopy} of a Weinstein skeleton, which is an ambient contact isotopy of this singular Legendrian.
 In particular, a Legendrian isotopy of a Weinstein skeleton induces a Weinstein isotopy of the corresponding thickening, preserving the handle decomposition.
 Recall that any Weinstein hypersurface has a naturally defined skeleton that is independent of the contact form; see \cite[Section 2]{Eli18}.
 The important difference between these notions is that the quasi-isomorphism type of $CE^{*}( \Lambda;V_{0};W )$ is invariant under Legendrian isotopy, but not Weinstein isotopy.

-\begin{theorem}[Asplund--Ekholm \cite{AE21}] The Chekanov--Eliashberg algebra $CE^{*}( \Lambda;V_{0};W )$ is up to quasi-isomorphism invariant under Legendrian isotopy of $\Lambda$. \end{theorem} \begin{proof} See \cite[Section 2.1]{AE21}.
-Legendrian isotopies of $V$ induce Legendrian isotopies of the link $\Sigma$ in the definition of $CE^{*}( \Lambda;V_{0};W )$, so the result follows from the isotopy invariance of the Chekanov--Eliashberg algebra for smooth Legendrians. \end{proof}
+\begin{theorem}[Asplund--Ekholm \cite{AE21}] The Chekanov--Eliashberg dg-algebra $CE^{*}( \Lambda;V_{0};W )$ is up to quasi-isomorphism invariant under Legendrian isotopy of $\Lambda$. \end{theorem} \begin{proof} See \cite[Section 2.1]{AE21}.
+Legendrian isotopies of $V$ induce Legendrian isotopies of the link $\Sigma$ in the definition of $CE^{*}( \Lambda;V_{0};W )$, so the result follows from the isotopy invariance of the Chekanov--Eliashberg dg-algebra for smooth Legendrians. \end{proof}

-\begin{remark} For $\partial W=\R^{3}$, An--Bae have introduced the stronger notion of \emph{generalized stable tame isomorphism} and shown that two singular Legendrian knots in $\R^{3}$ are Legendrian isotopic if and only if their Chekanov--Eliashberg algebras are generalized stable tame isomorphic \cite[Theorem 5.1]{AB20}. \end{remark}
+\begin{remark} For $\partial W=\R^{3}$, An--Bae have introduced the stronger notion of \emph{generalized stable tame isomorphism} and shown that two singular Legendrian knots in $\R^{3}$ are Legendrian isotopic if and only if their Chekanov--Eliashberg dg-algebras are generalized stable tame isomorphic \cite[Theorem 5.1]{AB20}. \end{remark}

 Below we will explore several concrete examples of how invariance fails for Weinstein isotopies.
 Also see \cite[Examples 7.4 and 7.5]{AE21}.
 A Weinstein isotopy will typically alter the handle decomposition of $W_{V}$.
 Since the co-cores $C$ generate the wrapped Fukaya category $\mathcal{W}(W_{V})$ \cite{CRGG17, GPS18} one expects the category $\text{Perf}(CE^{*}( \Lambda;V_0;W ))$ of perfect complexes of dg-modules, i.e. semi-free dg-modules over $CE^{*}( \Lambda;V_{0};W )$, to be invariant up to quasi-equivalence under Weinstein isotopy.
 See also \cite[Remark 1.5]{AE21}.